dotnet/designs/proposed/building-arch-specific-applications.md

 * Expose the second behavior as opt-in.
 Enable this behavior by default in Windows client application templates, specifying Windows 64-bit as the default architecture.
 * Maintain the third behavior as opt-in (with some changes on syntax).

 The first behavior matches the .NET Core 2.2 behavior.
-It is a good behavior because it builds an application with no architectur-specific assumptions or biases and produces artifacts with the broadest scope and utility.
+It is a good behavior because it builds an application with no architecture-specific assumptions or biases and produces artifacts with the broadest scope and utility.
 Many developers will want the second behavior.
 It needs to be very easy to opt-in to that behavior, either via the CLI or with a single property in a project file.

 The third behavior, specifically changing defaults, is motivated by increasing use of RID-specific assets.
 A [recent experience](https://github.com/dotnet/iot/issues/345#issuecomment-477825812) demonstrates that using a library with native assets can be confusing and can produce undesired results for people who one would expect to be expert.